qvkare/linea-mcp/README.md

 }
 ```

-Replace "PATH_TO_YOUR_PROJECT" with the absolute path to your project directory.
+Replace the API keys and encryption key with your own values.

 ### Claude Desktop